Philly Folk Choir: Vocal Polyphony from Around the World

 The class takes place in Griffin Hall, in the basement of the First Unitarian Church (2125 Chestnut Street).

 If you think that you will miss more than three rehearsals, leave the season early, or you cannot arrive consistently on time, we encourage you to sign up when your schedule allows.
-While it is normal that people get sick and things come up, we want to keep our musical momentum and not have to keep re-teaching parts to songs.
+While it is very normal that people get sick and things come up, we want to keep our collective musical momentum, which requires the consistent attendance and practice of all members.
 Since we have a cap of fifty members, and we have had to turn people away, we would like to reserve spots in the choir for consistent membership.
+Please sign up only if you can commit to this schedule of practices - thank you!

 Auditions: